Hurricane86/maze_editor_dist/README.txt

 There is a dummy red cylinder as cursor (the "player") that you can move with W/A/S/D keys.

+When "smart editing" is enabled you build the level moving the cursor directly.
+Keep SHIFT pressed to go up or CTRL pressed to go down.
+Stairs, bridge etc are automatically placed!

 other useful shortcuts:
-up/down/left/right => to move it wherever you want without any constraint (but only on not-clipped cells). numpad +/-         => to increment/decrement of one the height of the selected cell (but always the top layer!) numpad *           => to rotate the selected cell (but always the top layer!) numpad /           => to change the type of the selected cell (but always the top layer!)
+up/down/left/right => to move it wherever you want without any constraint (but only on not-clipped cells). numpad +/-         => to increment/decrement of one the height of the selected cell layer numpad *           => to rotate the selected cell layer numpad /           => to change the type of the selected cell layer 0-9                => to change the height of the selected cell layer (final height = base height + 0/9)